The pastor or church staff member or the chairman of a committee or a church officer has overstayed his/her welcome.

 “And now,” the deacon said, “We can’t touch that piece of ground for a million dollars.”

-One church where I was preaching recently was in the act of trying to dislodge a church secretary who had held that office since Noah was a little boy.
+A church where I was guest-preaching was in the act of trying to dislodge a church secretary who had held that office since Noah was a little boy.
 Even though she was in her mid-70s and long overdue for retirement, she would not budge.
 As the unofficial church boss, the woman would not change her way of doing things, would not agree that the pastor had the right to have an administrative helper who would do what he asked, and would not agree to go away quietly.
 (I have no idea how it turned out.
 These things rarely go smoothly.)

 Ten signs the person has held this church job too long.